Permissionless-Software-Foundation/bounties/bounties/active/circuit-relays.md

 In order to be eligible to collect this bounty, the following deliverables must be reviewed and accepted by the [Technical Steering Committee](https://github.com/Permissionless-Software-Foundation/TSC):

-- The Circuit Relay must have an ipv4 IP address accessible from the global internet.
+- The Circuit Relay must have a permanent ipv4 IP address accessible from the global internet.
 It must also have a domain name with an SSL certificate, to allow secure websocket connections.
 These two requirements will allow the software to achieve IPFS multiaddrs like this:
   - `/ip4/157.90.28.11/tcp/4001/p2p/QmedLCUDSSvsjfPt9rDm65drNL7Dzu1mk1JCRxu9yuxgLL`
   - `/dns4/ipfs-service-provider.fullstackcash.nl/tcp/443/wss/ipfs/QmedLCUDSSvsjfPt9rDm65drNL7Dzu1mk1JCRxu9yuxgLL`
 - The Circuit Relay must achieve an uptime of 25 days within a month, based on collected metrics.